 Installing solar PV plants on water bodies using special floatation devices to carry the PV modules and other equipment, can resolve many issues related to land requirements

-Floating solar or floating photo-voltaic makes use of buoyant structures to keep the array of PV modules floating above the water body.
+Floating solar power module or floating photo-voltaic makes use of buoyant structures to keep the array of PV modules floating above the water body.

 One of the many benefits of Floating solar, apart from almost zero use of land has proven to have a higher efficiency compared to ground mounted solar PV due to the moderating effect of water bodies on panel temperature.